Particle exchange Monte Carlo methods for eigenfunction and related nonlinear problems

 A special case of the eigenvalue problems \eqref{eqn:QSD} and \eqref{eqn:QSDdual} is the case where $\lambda^\varepsilon = 0$, in which case the infinitely swapped Fleming-Viot particle system should approximate the stationary distributions of the Langevin dynamics given by the forward system.

 \begin{example} We revisit the periodic diffusion Example \ref{ex:periodicdiffusion_theory} to empirically evaluate and explore the properties of our forward-backward infinite swapping Fleming-Viot method.
-We are interested in producing samples from and computing expectations of the Gibbs measure
+We are interested in producing samples from and computing expectations with respect to the Gibbs measure

 Then $V(x) = \frac{1}{2\pi}\cos(2\pi x)$, and we have the pair of differential equations

 with corresponding dynamical representations

 Notice that there is no killing or cloning for the forward particle $X^\varepsilon(t)$ while the correction term yields a killing or cloning rate related to the Laplacian of the potential function for the backward particle $Y^\varepsilon(t)$.